maja-kucharczyk/maja-kucharczyk.github.io/README.md

 <kbd>Trimble R6 GNSS</kbd> <kbd>SenseFly eMotion</kbd> <kbd>Postflight Terra 3D</kbd> <kbd>Esri ArcGIS</kbd>

-**Cited 100+ times**, this study compared the spatial accuracy of two nearly identical drones with differing onboard GNSS equipment: one with a survey-grade real-time kinematic (RTK) GNSS receiver (RTK drone), and the other with a lower-grade GPS receiver (non-RTK drone).
-Spatial accuracy was quantified using 17 horizontal and 180 vertical checkpoints surveyed with **RTK GNSS**, followed by **hypothesis testing**.
+We compared the spatial accuracy of two nearly identical drones with differing onboard GNSS equipment: one with a survey-grade real-time kinematic (RTK) GNSS receiver (RTK drone), and the other with a lower-grade GPS receiver (non-RTK drone).
+Spatial accuracy was quantified using 17 horizontal and 180 vertical checkpoints surveyed with RTK GNSS, followed by hypothesis testing.
 The horizontal and vertical accuracy improved substantially with the RTK drone, effectively reducing the horizontal and vertical root-mean-squared error values by 1 to 2 orders of magnitude compared to the non-RTK drone.
 Importantly, the horizontal accuracy of the RTK drone data processed via direct georeferencing was equivalent to the horizontal accuracy of the non-RTK drone data processed with ground control points (GCPs), but the vertical error of the RTK drone data was 2 to 3 times greater than the vertical error of the non-RTK drone data with GCPs.
 Overall, these results suggested that direct georeferencing with the RTK drone can achieve a horizontal accuracy comparable to that obtained with a network of GCPs, but for topographic (vertical) measurements requiring the highest achievable accuracy, researchers and practitioners should use GCPs.

 ![](https://maja-kucharczyk.github.io/assets/img/geomatica.JPG)
 [Hugenholtz et al. (2016)](https://doi.org/10.5623/cig2016-102)